bworks84/Terraform-project/README.md

-# Project Title

-Complete Terraform Course - From BEGINNER to PRO!
+# Complete Terraform Course - From BEGINNER to PRO!
 (Learn Infrastructure as Code)

 ## Table of Contents